benradstone/wandisco-documentation-ldm/docs/command-reference.md

         filesystem types: List the types of target Filesystems available.

 Migration Commands
-        migration abort: Abort a migration.
+        migration stop: Abort a migration.
         migration del: Delete a migration.
         migration exclusion add: Add an exclusion to a migration. migration exclusion del: Remove an exclusion from a migration.